Milagres (band): Formation

 Kyle Wilson (lead vocals, guitar), Fraser McCulloch (bass, keys, backing vocals), and Eric Schwortz (guitar, backing vocals, percussion) met while attending New York University.
 Drummer Steven Leventhal had played in bands with Schwortz since high school.
 Keyboardist Chris Brazee knew McCulloch from high school, where they were in a band together.
-The band was on shaky ground when Wilson went on a mountain climbing expedition in 2010: he sustained a fall and back injury, and wrote many of the songs that would become a part of Glowing Mouth while bed ridden.
+The band was on shaky ground when Wilson went on a mountain climbing expedition in 2010: he sustained a fall and back injury, and wrote many of the songs that would become a part of Glowing Mouth while bedridden.
 Upon hearing the album, music label Kill Rock Stars signed the band without even seeing them.

 Shortly after their release in September 2011, the band signed with U.K. based label Memphis Industries to release the album in the UK and EU territories.
 The band received national and international attention from Spin Magazine, National Public Radio, The Guardian, KEXP, and KCRW (amongst others).
 The band has also placed in the CMJ music charts and a significant number of Milagres songs have been played on several notable radio stations (such as BBC, KEXP, KCRW, The Current, and World Cafe Live).

 In Spring of 2012, Paul Payabyab replaced original drummer Steve Leventhal.